gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.6.0
+- Our first release under Foundry, version 10!
+- A handful of updates, but most of the changes relate to v10 compability
+- You will get some v10 compatibility warnings in the console.
+  These will be resolved in the coming weeks.

+v.
 2.5.1
 - Fixed issue with card images in system (thanks BadIdeasBureau!)
 - Updated archetypes (known issue: archetype powers still not updated